angrybacon/doomsday-wiki/markdown/articles/2023/07/05/4seasons2.md

-###TOP8
+### TOP8

 I finished first in the swiss and got an European Legacy Masters invite!
 To think that I was worried about getting a t16/32 to get the invite with the at large slots of the Italian POTY and ended up getting it with the first place...
 I was pleasantly surprised!

 This is my second top8 in a row at the 4 Seasons Tournaments and not something I realistically expected to do, but I got lucky in some matches where it needed it and I think played some tight magic in a few tricky spots.
 It was for sure a satisfying way to bounce back after Friday’s poor performance.

-##Post-Event Thoughts
+## Post-Event Thoughts

 BUG Doomsday keeps on giving and it’s my go-to choice every time I want to give myself the best chances of winning a tournament.
 The list is tailored to my play style and everything feels smooth.
 It helps that my draws have been above average, but even despite that it’s solid and grinds extremely well with the green cards in the board.

 Some thanks:

 The 4 Seasons organizers, the judges, the Blue Dojo community and the streaming team for providing a fun and well organized event.
 Thanks to Guidi, for organizing the Legacy Invitational and running the Italian Player of the Year.

 The Italian Legacy community!
 I’d love to thank everyone individually, but my memory sucks for anything that’s not a Doomsday pile or a Storm line, I’d forget someone for sure.

 All the guys that I’ve talked to online and stopped by to say hi, from Mtgo players to people from the Doomsday Discord.

 The Cenacchi’s, who always give us a place to stay for the weekend of the 4Seasons.

 My teammates: going to tournaments without them wouldn’t be nearly as fun.

 Thanks for reading, I hope you enjoyed my ramblings!
-If you want to reach me on social media you can find me on twitter @Fuz651 or in the Doomsday Discord.
+If you want to reach me on social media you can find me on [Twitter](https://twitter.com/Fuz651) or in the Doomsday Discord.

 See you all around!

 Luca